TDA283-compiler-construction/project/project/extensions.md

 defined.
 If you want to do one of these and get credit, you must discuss it with the lecturer in advance.
 Here are some possibilities:

+* Implement an optimisation such as common-subexpression elimination, dead-code elimination, or loop-invaraint code motion as a Javelette-to-Javalette code transformation.
+* Implement higher-order functions, using either closures or defunctionalization.
+* Provide a predefined type of lists with list comprehensions, similar to what is available in Python.
 * Allow functions to be statically nested.
-* Implement higher order functions, using either closures or defunctionalization.
 * A simple module system.
 Details on module systems will be provided in the lectures.
 * Implement exceptions, which can be thrown and caught.
 * Implement some form of garbage collection.
-* Provide a predefined type of lists with list comprehensions, similar to what is available in Python.
-* Implement a backend for another architecture, such as ARM.
-It is important that you provide some way for the grader to test programs.
+* Implement a backend for another architecture, such as RISC-V. It is important that you provide some way for the grader to test programs.